-You’ve worked hard to build your business, ensuring that your name, logo, catchphrase, and other components of your branding and marketing campaigns all uniquely identify your business with the goods and services you provide to your customers.
-But have you adequately protected these valuable business assets by registering appropriate copyrights, trademarks, and service marks to prevent others from capitalizing on your good name and reputation?
+You’ve worked hard to build your business.
+You’ve developed your name, logo, catchphrase, and other components of your branding and marketing campaigns to uniquely identify your business with the goods and services you provide to your customers.
+You’ve developed a proprietary set of goods and services and cultivated a unique customer list.
+You’ve created a competitive edge in the ways you conduct your business and present your ad copy.

-Your company name, logo, slogan, and other unique identifying features should be considered at the outset as part of a strong IP strategy that will forever link the goods you sell (or the services you provide) to your business in the minds of your customers.
-Our IP attorneys provide trademark and copyright analysis, counseling, registration, and maintenance services to a broad spectrum of corporate and individual clients, helping them develop and protect their IP portfolio from conception through registration and ongoing maintenance.
+We can help.
+Our IP attorneys provide trademark, patent, copyright, and trade secret analysis, counseling, registration, and maintenance services to a broad spectrum of corporate and individual clients, helping them develop and protect their IP portfolio from conception through registration and ongoing maintenance.
 And in cases of IP infringement, our litigation attorneys are well-versed in successfully prosecuting and defending infringement claims on behalf of our clients in both Federal and State court.

 It is never too soon to start building a comprehensive strategy to create, register, maintain, and protect your Intellectual Property assets.
-No matter what stage of development your IP portfolio is in, our IP attorneys can help make sure that you’ve taken all the necessary steps to derive maximum protection and value for your assets.
+No matter what stage of development your IP portfolio is in, our IP attorneys can help make sure that you’ve taken all the necessary steps to derive maximum protection for, and value from, your assets.